-Pursuant to Chapter 163.3202, F.S., including any amendments thereto, Collier County has implemented procedures to ensure that at the time a development order is issued, potable water facility capacity that meets or exceeds the minimum Level of Service Standards established herein is available or will be available to serve the development under the guidelines established for concurrency in the Capital Improvement Element of this Plan.
+Pursuant to Chapter 163.3202, F.S., including any amendments thereto, ensure that at the time a development order is issued, potable water facility capacity that meets or exceeds the minimum Level of Service (LOS) Standards established herein is available or will be available to serve the development under the guidelines established for concurrency in the Capital Improvement Element of this Plan.

-The following Level of Service Standards are hereby adopted and shall be used as the basis for determining the availability of facility capacity and the demand generated by a development:
+The standards for levels of service (LOS) of County potable water systems appear in Policy 1.5; subsection "D" in the Capital Improvement Element and shall be used as the basis for determining the availability of facility capacity and the demand generated by a development.